 - Before you start your home search, try to figure out how much you can afford to spend on a house.
 This will, in theory, keep you from falling in love with a home that you cannot manage to pay for.
 For some insights into this issue, stop by SmartAsset’s home affordability calculator.

-- Financial advisors are widely known for their investing knowledge.
+- Financial advisors have wide-sweeping knowledge about the investing world.
 However, many of these financial professionals deal with multiple areas of financial planning, including mortgages.
 So it might be worth consulting an advisor if you want to integrate a major home loan into your life.
 SmartAsset’s financial advisor matching tool can set you up with as many as three fiduciary advisors in your area.
 All you have to do is answer our questionnaire about your current financial state and needs.

 Photo credit: ©iStock.com/XiXinXing, ©iStock.com/Anchiy, ©iStock.com/DragonImages